Bursaries and Scholarships

 Sixth Form

-Headmistress’ award for Academic Excellence: A number of scholarships are awarded each year to students on entry into Queen’s Sixth Form (Year 12), for academic excellence.
-Each Scholarship will receive an award worth up to £1000 and is awarded on the basis of GCSE examination results.
+Headmistress’ Award for Academic Excellence: A number of Scholarships are awarded each year to students on entry into Queen’s Sixth Form (Year 12), for academic excellence.
+Each Scholarship includes a £1,000 discretionary award for students to invest in their own development, and is awarded on the basis of GCSE examination results.
+No application required.